musselwhizzle/Focus-Points/docs/Focus Points.md

 Fuji focus points are 'focus pixel' points without a dimension that is linked to the focusing process.
 For improved visualization you can choose focus box size and color in the plugin's preferences.

-Example shot for face detection (2 persons with their heads, faces, and eyes detected).
+Example shot for face detection (2 persons with their heads, faces, and eyes detected, indicated by yellow frames).

 <img src="../screens/Fuji 1.jpg" alt="User Interface (Multi-image)" style="width: 800px;"/>